Mizzou-3d-Spine/Mizzou-3d-Spine/Mizzou-3d-Spine-v2.0/README.md

 #### When I run the program, I get some error messages and no output is created.
 This can mean one of two things.
 First, double check that you **ONLY** have sterEOS files in the input folder and check that you have organized **ALL** sterEOS files following the instructions in the tutorial videos [Tutorial 1: Organizing Your Files](https://youtu.be/n68Wf7il6U4).
 Even one mistake in the file structure will prevent **Mizzou 3D SPineE** from working.
 Second, if your input/output directory is not selected properly, the **Mizzou 3D SPineE** won't be able to work.
-Check the tutorial video [Tutorial 3: Running Mizzou 3D SPinE](https://youtu.be/TbqeDwD3G5g) as noted.
 If you still have problems after reading the instructions and watching the tutorial videos, please email the **Mizzou 3D SPineE** administrator at mizzou3dspine@umsystem.edu and we will work with you directly.